neuland-ingolstadt/neuland.app-native/README.md

 The app aims at implementing all important features of the official app as free and open source software with a modern UI and native features.
 To achieve this, the existing React backend was adapted and the Neuland GraphQL API was created.

+Learn more about the app on the [Neuland Next website](https://next.neuland.app).

 ### Contributing

 We are always looking for contributors to help us improve the app.
-Check out the [contributing guidelines](.github/CONTRIBUTING.md) to get started.
+Check out the [contributing guidelines](https://next.neuland.app/en/app/setup) to get started.

 ## Beta Testing